Nursery Street from Sixth Street to Lakefield Drive

 About this project

-Burnaby is building dozens of new sidewalks in response to what we’ve heard from residents, businesses and community organizations.
+We are building new sidewalks in response to what we’ve heard from residents, businesses and community organizations.
 You told us that Burnaby needs a high-quality pedestrian network—and we’re delivering.

 Sidewalks are an important part of Burnaby’s transportation network.
 They connect our neighbourhoods and provide a safe, accessible and comfortable option for people walking and rolling to meet their daily needs.
 They support community health, improve access for people using wheelchairs, scooters and strollers, and provide a climate-friendly travel option.